 Competition catching up

-Silex is a good choice for investors that don't want to be involved in mining, but still want to invest in the nuclear renaissance and the trend of SMR/Advanced Nuclear.
+Silex is a good choice for investors that don't want to be involved in mining, but still want to invest in the nuclear renaissance, the nuclear fuel cycle and the trend of SMR/Advanced Nuclear.

 Short term Silex will trade based on the uranium market and one can expect volatility based on the moves in the uranium spot price and investor sentiment.
 Longer term Silex should decouple from uranium stocks, as they will likely pull back when the blow of top has happened.
 Silex has the advantage of its fundamental business which makes the stock one that investors could even hold after the uranium bull run.
 During the last uranium bull run we didn't have the new technology of SMR/advanced nuclear and Fukushima made any sentiment change back to the excitement of the 60s obsolete.
 Times have changed and with the move towards zero carbon and zero emissions nuclear is an important part of the solution.

-Keep all of this in mind as SLX will run up a bit with the uranium miners, but the real fundamental run will come later down the road based on their HALEU business going into commercial scale.
+Keep all of this in mind as SLX will run up a bit with the uranium miners, but the real fundamental run will come later down the road based on their UF6 & LEU (first) and HALEU (later) business going into commercial scale.
 The quantum zero-spin technology can be seen as optionality and de-risks the investment case, as it is most likely not valued into the current market cap yet.

 World's only 3rd gen uranium enrichment technology